sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ## EC2Provider
+To install with pip, run `pip install opsbox-ec2-provider`.
+To install with UV, run `uv add opsbox-ec2-provider`

 ### Overview
 The EC2Provider plugin collects detailed information about AWS EC2 instances, including their associated volumes and Elastic IP addresses, to facilitate monitoring and management.